These days, companies are relying on email personalization best practices to capture the attention of their audience.

 All you need to do is figure out how to go beyond using a first name in a subject line, to deliver material that engages and delights your audience.

-The answer is waiting for you in dynamic content.
+The answer is waiting for you with dynamic emails.

 Otherwise known as adaptive or “intelligent” content, dynamic emails help companies to automatically adjust their email strategy based on crucial consumer data.
 For instance, you could implement a dynamic content strategy that changes what your customer sees based on: